-Торіс Contact
+Topic Contact

 General Inquiries Email or Teams message to Dr.

 Hassan

 In class questions Talk to me after class

 Mark adjustments/ grading questions Email to Dr. Hassan only, please do not use Microsoft Teams

 Regrading requests take a little bit longer to respond to than other emails because I need to be thoughtful about them.
+I use email for record keeping purposes.

-Help with Inventor During lab time
+Help with Inventor During lab time, TA

 - If you need to speak with Dr. Hassan directly, you can talk to me at class, go to office hours, call during office hours on Microsoft Teams or make an appointment via email.
 Appointments outside office hours are very limited due to my heavy teaching schedule this term, please use office hours as much as you can. - I cannot "check" individual homework during office hours or by email, because I can't do it for the whole class, it would not be fair.
-But I'm always happy to answer specific technical questions via email/Teams or during office hours. - During a video call/meeting/class Dr. Hassan's camera will always be on, but your camera never needs to be, there's no need to show your face unless you want to. - A Microsoft team will be set-up for the class, primarily for backup in case of instructor illness or presentation file sharing.
+But I'm always happy to answer specific technical questions via email/Teams or during office hours. - A Microsoft team will be set-up for the class, primarily for backup in case of instructor illness or presentation file sharing.
 No course materials, announcements or recordings will be posted on Teams, that is what Avenue will be used for.